 - With the mixer running on low speed, add butter a few pieces at a time.
 Allow each addition to incorporate before adding the next.
-Once all butter is incorporated, add vanilla extract and whip until smooth, another 3-5 minutes.
+Once all butter is incorporated, add orange zest and whip until smooth, another 3-5 minutes.

 - Add berry reduction and whip until fully combined.

 - Frost the cooled cakes with the buttercream.
 Top with fresh fruit, if desired.Enjoy!